EliasReaz/dvc-mlflow-forecasting-pipeline/README.md

-# mlflow_prophet_lightgbm
+# dvc-mlflow-sarima-prophet-lightgbm-forecasting-pipeline

-Toronto Ferry Ticket Sales Forecasting using SARIMA, Prophet, LightGBM: along with DVC, Mlflow
+Toronto Ferry Ticket Sales Forecasting using SARIMA, Prophet, LightGBM: along with DVC and Mlflow